mazumdersutanu/-Retail-data-analysis-Python-SQL-Snowflake-Power-BI/README.md

 Connected Snowflake with Power BI

 4. 🛢 SQL Analytics-
-Wrote complex SQL queries for analysis
+Wrote  SQL queries for analysis
 Solved business scenarios
 Used WITH Clause (CTEs) for readable SQL pipelines